 - Read Also: Seattle, Washington: 17 Restaurants You Must Try

-This guide is made to help give you an itinerary on places to eat and what to order from some of the best restaurants in Saint John and Fredericton, New Brunswick.
+This travel guide is made to help give you a 4-day trip itinerary on places to eat and what to order from some of the best restaurants in Saint John and Fredericton, New Brunswick.

 Here’s a video recap, which I’ll be discussing in detail in the article: